Learning Abroad Center

 Credits

-Immigration in Spain has grown tremendously in recent decades and has become an important political, social and economic issue.
-In this course students will volunteer at one of several Toledo institutions related to the immigration phenomenon in Spain, collaborating directly either with the immigrant population or with Spaniards who work with the immigrant community.
-A weekly classroom seminar will further explore the students' volunteer experiences through related readings, discussion, reflection and presentations.
+Immigration in Spain has grown tremendously in recent decades and has become an important political, social, and economic issue.
+In this course, you will volunteer at one of several Toledo institutions related to the immigration phenomenon in Spain, collaborating directly either with the immigrant population or with Spaniards who work with the immigrant community.
+A weekly classroom seminar will further explore your volunteer experiences through related readings, discussion, reflection, and presentations.

-Syllabus for Community Engagement and the Immigrant Experience in Spain
+Syllabus for Community Engagement & the Immigrant Experience in Spain

 Language Taught In